Data Protection Policy

 Any individual who suspects that a Personal Data Breach has occurred due to the theft or exposure of Personal Data should immediately notify their manager, who should immediately notify the Board of Directors, providing a description of what occurred.

-This policy shall be available to all Jakub Kohout LTD employees and relevant volunteers, contractors and other representatives of Jakub Kohout LTD.
+This policy shall be available to all Jakub Kohout employees and relevant volunteers, contractors and other representatives of Jakub Kohout.

 4.2 Effective Date